dklee98/ComfyUI-Chord/README.md

 2. Download the pretrained model from [Hugging Face](https://huggingface.co/Ubisoft/ubisoft-laforge-chord) and place the file **chord_v1.ckpt** in the folder **./ComfyUI/models/checkpoints**.

-3. Install the custom nodes from the [ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) or manually clone this repository **with the argument `--recursive`** in the custom nodes folder of ComfyUI:
+3. Install the custom nodes from the [ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) or manually clone this repository in the custom nodes folder, **with the argument `--recursive`**:

     ```shell
     # Clone the repository